 WHEREAS, pursuant to Sec.
-302D-2, HRS, any charter school holding a charter to operate under part IV, subpart D, of Chapter 302A, HRS, as that subpart existed before July 11, 2006, and any charter school holding a charter to operate under Chapter 302B, HRS, as it existed before June 19, 2012, shall be considered a charter school for the purposes of this chapter under a charter contract with the

-Commission unless the charter contract is revoked, transferred to another authorizer, or not renewed, or the charter school voluntarily closes;
+302D-2, HRS, any charter school holding a charter to operate under part IV, subpart D, of Chapter 302A, HRS, as that subpart existed before July 11, 2006, and any charter school holding a charter to operate under Chapter 302B, HRS, as it existed before June 19, 2012, shall be considered a charter school for the purposes of this chapter under a charter contract with the Commission unless the charter contract is revoked, transferred to another authorizer, or not renewed, or the charter school voluntarily closes;

-WHEREAS, the School was granted a charter on June 24, 2004 which has not been revoked and therefore qualifies as an existing charter school pursuant to Sec.
+WHEREAS, the School was designated as a student-centered school in 1995 and designated as a charter school in 1999, pursuant to Act 62.
+Such charter has not been revoked and therefore qualifies as an existing charter school pursuant to Sec.
 302D-2, HRS; and